Originally published February 14, 2018

 The Vintage 30 is a speaker that really needs no introduction.
-Since being introduced in 1986, the Vintage 30 might only be eclipsed by the G12M Greenback when it comes to what you’re hearing from your favorite guitarist.
+Since the 1986 introduction, the V30 might only be eclipsed by the G12M Greenback when it comes to what you’re hearing from your favorite guitarist.
 You can take me at my word just and skip on ahead a bit.
-However, read on if you would like to know a little more about the sonic range of just a few of the players that are using the Vintage 30.
+However, read on if you would like to know a little more about the sonic range of just a few of the players that are using the V30.

 Here goes… The Rock and Hard Rock of Slash, Peter Frampton, Steve Stevens (Billy Idol), Malcolm Young (AC/DC), Lzzy Hale (Halestorm), Rick Nielsen (Cheap Trick) and Erik Turner (Warrant).
 The Southern Blues Rock of Warren Haynes (Allman Brothers) and Sonny Landreth.
 The Thrash Metal of Gary Holt (Exodus), Scott Ian (Anthrax), Kerry King (Slayer), and Jeff Loomis.
 The Pop of Kelly Clarkson’s Aben Eubanks.
 The Instrumental and Progressive Rock of Steve Vai, John 5, and Richie Kotzen.
 The Metalcore of Killswitch Engage, Ken Susi (Unearth) and Paul Waggoner (Between The Buried And Me).
 The Country of Miranda Lambert’s Boo Massey, Carrie Underwood’s Ed Eason, Randy Houser’s Justin Butler, and Kenny Chesney’s Zeke Clarke.
 The straight-ahead Heavy Metal of Glenn Tipton (Judas Priest).
 And everyone’s favorite Fractal Audio Artist In Residence and tonesmith to the stars, Mark Day.